jeffgillan/pdal_filters.csf/README.md

 I set the working directory of the container to `/app`

-I copy in the shell script to the path `/app
+I copy in the shell script to the path `/app`

-I copy in the shell scropt
+I copy in the shell script to the path `/app`

+I run `chmod +x` on the shell script to give everyone permissions

+The entrypoint is where the container starts.
+I want it to start with the shell script.

 The shell script was written by chatGPT.